FolatheDuckofDuckingburg/PolyClaw/README.md

 -----
 ## 📄 License

-PolyClaw is released under the MIT License.
+polyclaw is released under the MIT License.